alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 > 4. Why was BST (Repeated Insert) not used for the ScAllegro experiments in Figure 16?

 We picked a representative from each category of generators: trees, lists, and STLC terms, representing low, medium, and high numbers of binds, respectively.
-We anticipate BST (Repeated Insert) would see a slightly smaller speedup due to its lower number of binds, and we would be happy to include this information in a revision.
+We anticipate BST (Repeated Insert) would see a slightly smaller than the other generators speedup due to its lower number of binds, and we would be happy to include this information in a revision.
 Our goal in this evaluation subsection was not to point-by-point reproduce the AllegrOCaml evaluation in ScAllegro, but simply to demonstrate that the performance improvments of the Allegro technique are portable across languges.

+> I found the repeated shifting of focus between OCaml and Scala to be distracting.
+An alternative approach might have been to describe the entirety of the approach for OCaml, and then summarize the Scala-specific differences.

+Thanks for this feedback.
+We'll try to further isolate the discussion of Scala to just the intro and the bits of the evaluation where we evaluate ScAllegro.

+> On a related note, the paper might be easier to read if there was a single table / figure that summarized the types of various values and objects used throughout the paper.
+I found myself making this list as I read the paper.

+This is a great idea, we'll do this with the extra space in the camera-ready version.

 ----